You’ve got the freedom to learn what you want | Courses from ₹2499, check out

 Value Investing or Growth Investing - Which One to Choose?

-When you look at the long-term performance, neither value nor growth stocks stand out the obvious winner.
-But it is true that when the economic condition is favorable then the growth stocks outperform value stocks by a smaller margin.
-But when the economy is in recession, value stocks perform better.
+When you look at long-term performance, neither value nor growth stocks stand out as the obvious winners.
+However, when the economic conditions are favourable, growth stocks outperform value stocks by a smaller margin.
+Conversely, when the economy is in recession, value stocks perform better.

-But the economy moving into either extreme situation is not desirable.
+However, the economy moving into either extreme situation is not desirable.
 Being exposed to both value and growth stocks can help your portfolio perform better.
-But it depends on the time: Where are you in your investor life cycle?
-How much time till you retire?
+However, it depends on the time: Where are you in your investor life cycle?
+How much time is left until you retire?
 What is the state of the economy?

-Depending on these questions, choose an investment style that appears consistent with your goals.
+Depending on these questions, choose an investment style consistent with your goals.

 Conclusion

-The decision to choose between Value investing vs Growth Investing is the ultimate decision depends on the investor’s preference, risk tolerance, time and investment goals.
-But, you need to remember that over short periods, the performance of growth or value depends on the market cycle.
+The decision to choose between Value investing and Growth Investing depends on the investor’s preference, risk tolerance, time, and investment goals.
+But you need to remember that over short periods, the performance of growth or value depends on the market cycle.

-The debate of growth vs value will always continue, but the evidence suggests that the value stock will outperform better over growth stocks.
-If you plan on buying individual stocks, then stick to the fundamental investing principles that take the risk out of stocks.
+The debate of growth vs. value will always continue, but the evidence suggests that value stocks will outperform growth stocks better.
+If you plan on buying individual stocks, stick to fundamental investing principles that take the risk out of stocks.

 Similar Articles You May Like